WRAPP Overview

 wrapp cat omniverse://localhost/scenarios/san_diego/.san_diego_scenario.wrapp

-and it will look similar to this:
+and it should look similar to this:

 {